gatorek/assigner/README.md

 # Assigner

-Assigner is a simple macro that allows you to assign values to variables by atom.
+Assigner is a simple macro that allows you to assign values to variables in a pipeline.

 ## Usage